How do you register a death in Australia?

 New South Wales

 Lodgement through Service NSW.
-The funeral director must lodge within 7 days of the burial or cremation.
-NSW certificates can be ordered online once the registration is complete; standard processing takes around 2 to 3 weeks.
+Certificates can be ordered online once the registration is complete.
 See our dedicated Register a death in NSW page for the document checklist.

 Victoria

 Lodgement through Births, Deaths and Marriages Victoria.
-Under the BDMR Act 1996 (Vic) the funeral director lodges the death registration within 7 days of the burial or cremation.
 A Service Victoria account is required for online ordering of certified copies.
 See our Register a death in Victoria page for more.

 Queensland

 Lodgement through the Queensland Government registry.
-Registration is required within 14 days of burial or cremation.
+Under section 94(8) of the Births, Deaths and Marriages Registration Act 2023 (Qld) (in force from 24 June 2024), the funeral director must give the cause of death certificate to the Registrar within 14 days of receiving it from the doctor.
+The doctor must supply the certificate within 2 working days of the death (s94(4)), so in practice the funeral director files within days of the death.
 Forms can be lodged by post or in person at any Magistrates Court or QGAP office.
 Registration is free; certificate copies carry a fee.
 See our Register a death in Queensland page.

 Western Australia